ucdavis-bioinformatics-training/2019-March-Bioinformatics-Prerequisites/monday/logging-in.md

 For Macs/Linux - Logging In
 ----------------------------

-1. Open a terminal (usually under Applications/Utilities on a Mac)
+1. Open a Terminal (usually under Applications/Utilities on a Mac)
 2. Cut and paste this into the terminal:

     ssh username@tadpole.genomecenter.ucdavis.edu